AngerJYF/vue-common-plugin/README.md

       + 写法一：
       ```javascript
-         import Vue from 'vue'
+         import Vue from 'vue';
-         import VueRouter from 'vue-router'
+         import VueRouter from 'vue-router';

          Vue.use(VueRouter)
      ```
      + 写法二：
      ```javascript
          import Vue from "vue";
          import App from "./App";
-         import router from "./router.js"
+         import router from "./router.js";

          new Vue({
            el: "#app",